 STCFPS is intended for any fire officer responsible for the command and control of incident operations, preferably in the built environment.
-Target audience includes command officers, Company Officers, fire department training officers, and those acting in that capacity.
-Additional target audience is those officers who are upwardly mobile in their organizations and will or may be in command positions in the near future.
+The target audience includes command officers, company officers, fire department training officers, and those acting in that capacity.

-1. Students attending this class should have responsibility for command and control of incident operations and/or any individual who conducts pre-incident surveys or gathers and processes pre-incident data, such as fire prevention staff.
+• Students attending this class should have responsibility for command and control of incident operations and/or any individual who conducts pre-incident surveys or gathers and processes pre-incident data, such as fire prevention staff.